Why Inflation Can Stay Elevated After a Shock Fades

 Why inflation can remain elevated after the original cause weakens

-This is where second-round effects matter.
-Firms that faced higher input costs may later raise final prices to protect margins.
+Second-round effects matter here.
+Firms that absorbed higher costs may later raise final prices to protect margins.
 Workers may seek higher pay to preserve purchasing power after an earlier inflation burst.
 Service providers may reprice more slowly but more broadly because labor is a large share of their cost base.
-Inflation then remains active not because the first shock is still dominant, but because its effects continue to circulate through the system.
+Inflation then remains active not because the first shock is still dominant, but because its earlier effects continue to circulate.

-Expectations can reinforce that process without fully explaining it.
-When households and firms start assuming inflation will remain elevated, current inflation becomes a reference point for future wage bargaining, contract design, and price-setting behavior.
+Expectations can reinforce that process without fully defining it.
+When households and firms begin assuming inflation will remain elevated, recent inflation can become a reference point for wage bargaining, contract design, and price-setting behavior.
 Formal indexation is one version of this, but even informal backward-looking behavior can extend the life of inflation by transmitting yesterday’s price growth into today’s resets.

 What separates persistence from a temporary price spike

 A one-off relative price change does not automatically create persistent inflation.
-If oil, food, or another category rises sharply and then falls back with limited spillover, inflation may prove volatile without becoming deeply embedded.
-In that case, the episode is still important, but the impulse remains relatively contained.
+If oil, food, or another category rises sharply and then falls back with limited spillover, inflation may be volatile without becoming deeply embedded.
+The episode can still be important, but the impulse remains relatively contained.

 Persistence appears when price pressure spreads beyond the original category and acquires follow-through across wages, services, and broader business pricing.
-The distinction is important because a high inflation reading alone does not show whether inflation is becoming embedded.
+That distinction matters because a high inflation reading alone does not show whether inflation is becoming embedded.
 Two episodes can reach similar peaks, yet one unwinds quickly while the other loses momentum only in stages because the earlier pressure has diffused more widely through the economy.

 This also separates inflation persistence from sticky inflation.
 Sticky inflation refers to categories that adjust infrequently and therefore move more slowly.
 Inflation persistence is the broader macro pattern in which inflation takes time to fade because cost changes, expectations, contracts, and delayed repricing keep carrying the pressure forward.
 Sticky prices can contribute to persistence, but they do not define the whole process.